niuus/Snes9xRX/README.md

 have a password on your SMB share, then set the SMB Share Password to "0".

-## FILE BROWSER
+## FILE BROWSER (Choose Game)

-The File Browser will automatically load when you start the emulator, which will list the contents of the "\snes9xgx\roms\" directory on your SD card.
+The File Browser will automatically load when you start the emulator, listing the contents of the "\snes9xgx\roms\" directory on your SD card or USB drive.
 You can specify a different default directory to load games from (Settings -> Saving & Loading -> Load Folder), or simply navigate to another one by pressing on "Up One Level", going back as far as the Device Selection.
 It will autosave the current directory for you, if you happen to load any ROM from it.
-To launch a game (which can be either uncompressed or inside a ZIP archive) simply click on the title and it will load.
-In the case of 7z compressed files, you will be presented first with a list of all the supported games inside the archive.
+To launch a game (which can be either uncompressed, or inside a ZIP or 7Z archive) simply click on the title and it will load.
+In the case of 7z compressed files, you will be presented first with a list of all the supported games inside the compressed archive.

 ## GAMEPLAY MENU

-Once you load a game, you can access a special menu by pressing the Wii/Wii U controller's 'Home' button / Gamecube controller's 'C-stick left'.
+Once you load a game, you can access a special emulator menu by pressing the Wii/Wii U controller's 'Home' button / Gamecube controller's 'C-stick Left'.
-If you're using any other input controller on the Wiimote extension that doesn't have a 'Home' button, press 'Select + Start + A + B'.
-If you use an special converter to connect other types of controllers on the Gamecube ports, simply press the button combination 'Start + A + B' plus 'Select/Z'.
-This will bring up a special Game Menu that contains the "Save", "Load", "Delete", "Game Settings" and "Reset" options.
+If you're using any other input controller on the Wiimote extension that doesn't have a 'Home' button, press 'Start + B + A'.
+If you use an special converter to connect other types of controllers on the Gamecube ports, simply press the button combination 'Start + B + A'.
+This action will bring up a special Game Menu that contains the "Save", "Load", "Delete", "Game Settings", "Screenshot" and "Reset" options.

-From this menu you can also return to the Choose Game screen by selecting "Main Menu".
-To leave the menu and resume game play, select "Close".
+From this menu, you can also return to the Choose Game screen by selecting "Main Menu".
+To leave the menu and resume gameplay, select "Close" or press 'Home' (Wii or Wii U Controllers) or 'Start' (Gamecube controllers).

+### SAVE / LOAD / DELETE

-The "Save" option will allow you to save either your SRAM or a Snapshot.
+The "Save" option will allow you to save either your SRAM (cartridge save on the internal battery) or a game Snapshot (frozen game state).
+Once you've selected "Save", two options will appear named "New Snapshot" - "New SRAM".
-Once you've selected "Save", two options will appear named "New SRAM" and "New Snapshot".
-Clicking on either of these will create a new save, which you can overwrite if you need to by selecting it.
+Clicking on either of these will create a new save file, which you can overwrite if you need to by selecting it.
 The "Load" option will allow you to load any saved SRAM or Snapshot.
-Finally, the "Delete" option allows you to delete any of your snapshots or SRAM saves.
+Finally, the "Delete" option will let you select and delete any of your snapshots or SRAM saves.

+### SCREENSHOT

+This button takes a picture of the screen you're in at the gameplay moment, for Preview's use on the File Browser's "Choose a game".

+### RESET

 "Reset" will just reset the game, as the real console behavior.

+### GAME SETTINGS

-If you pick "Game Settings", you can adjust other special options, which are covered in the following sections.
+If you pick "Game Settings", you can adjust other special options, which are thoroughly covered in the following sections.

 ## GAME SETTINGS